dnndev/xmp-docs/template-controls/ajax-image.md

+---
+id: template-ajax-image
+title: 'xmod:AjaxImage'
+category: Action Links
+context: template
+summary: >-
+  The AjaxImage tag renders as a push-button at run-time that, when clicked, will dynamically insert HTML returned from a URL into an element on the page - without a postback.
+keywords:
+  - ajax
+  - image
+  - template
+---
 # `<xmod:AjaxImage>`

 The AjaxImage tag renders as a push-button at run-time that, when clicked, will dynamically insert HTML returned from a URL into an element on the page - without a postback.
 This is a jQuery based control.
 It required jQuery be included in the page and that Javascript be enabled in the end-user's browser.